Poincurry/PriconneTileSimulator/README.md

 # PriconneTileSimulator

-To practice tile setting in guild house
+To practice tile setting in guild house in Princess connect